Continuous symmetry analysis and systematic identification of candidate order parameters for interacting fermion models

 Once the symmetry group is established, we proceed to identify candidate order parameters.
 This is achieved by constructing the induced exterior-power representations of the Lie algebra on the spaces of fermion bilinears (or higher-order operators) and subsequently decomposing them into irreducible representations.
 To this end, we introduce a computational approach utilizing intertwiners to perform the representation decomposition of the Lie algebra, thereby obtaining the invariant subspaces of the connected component of the Lie group.
 Finally, acting on these invariant subspaces, we incorporate discrete symmetries to obtain the candidate order parameters.

 To illustrate the utility of our proposed method, we first apply it to the Hubbard model on a honeycomb lattice as a benchmark, recovering the well-known $\mathrm{SO}(4)$ symmetry with $\mathfrak{su}(2)\oplus\mathfrak{su}(2)$ symmetry algebra.
 We then apply it to a bilayer spin-$1/2$ fermion model defined on a honeycomb lattice with both Heisenberg exchange and density-density interlayer couplings.
 We demonstrate that the model possesses an $\mathrm{Spin}(5) \times \mathrm{U}(1)/\mathbb{Z}_2$ symmetry with $\mathfrak{so}(5)\oplus\mathfrak{u}(1)$ symmetry algebra.
 Furthermore, we systematically classify all possible bilinear order parameters associated with the internal degrees of freedom within a unit cell for this model.
 This classification reveals a rich landscape of potentially competing quantum phases.
-The same framework has been applied to a closely related model with a pure Heisenberg interlayer coupling, which possesses an $\mathrm{SU}(2) \times \mathrm{SU}(2) \times \mathrm{SU}(2)/\mathbb{Z}_2$ (abbreviated as $\mathrm{SU}(2)^3/\mathbb{Z}_2$ in the following) symmetry with $\mathfrak{su}(2)\oplus\mathfrak{su}(2)\oplus\mathfrak{su}(2)$ (abbreviated as $3\,\mathfrak{su}(2)$ in the following) symmetry algebra; the full symmetry analysis and order parameter classification for that model are presented in a companion paper~\cite{He2026a}.
+The same framework also applies to a closely related model with a pure Heisenberg interlayer coupling, which possesses an $\mathrm{SU}(2) \times \mathrm{SU}(2) \times \mathrm{SU}(2)/\mathbb{Z}_2$ (abbreviated as $\mathrm{SU}(2)^3/\mathbb{Z}_2$ in the following) symmetry with $\mathfrak{su}(2)\oplus\mathfrak{su}(2)\oplus\mathfrak{su}(2)$ (abbreviated as $3\,\mathfrak{su}(2)$ in the following) symmetry algebra; the full symmetry analysis and order parameter classification for that model are presented in a companion paper~\cite{He2026a}.